happypeter/happyschool/src/pages/007-ckb-mine/index.md

 ## Use Your Own Wallet

-Now I need to generate our own wallet and replace the default configuration for the local node, so that the mining reward goes to my own wallet.
+Now I need to generate my own wallet and replace the default configuration for the local node, so that the mining reward goes to my own wallet.

 Firstly, create a simple Nodejs project.
-Be aware that this project is not part of the node, and it's only used to generate a wallet for us.
+Be aware that this project is not part of the CKB node, and it's only used to generate a wallet for us.

 ```
 $ node --version
 v10.10.0
 ```

-The code will use some new JS features like async/await, so make sure your nodejs version is not too old, mine is 10.10, please use a same or greater version.
+The code will use some new JS features like async/await, so make sure your Nodejs version is not too old, mine is 10.10, please use a same or greater version.

 ```
 mkdir gen-wallet
 cd gen-wallet
-node init -y
+npm init -y
 ```

 Create a folder to save the node project, run `node init` to generate a package.json file.